coder/docs/setup/architecture.md

 - **coderd**: the central authority; provides authentication and supports the Dashboard and an API which you can use to create and interact with Workspaces
 - **PostgreSQL**: data storage for session tokens, workspace information, etc.
+- **coder agent**: a program running in each workspace that connects to `coderd` and handles tunnelled connections, collection of workspace statistics (such as processor and memory utilization), and manages programs, such as editors.

 Each component runs in its own Kubernetes pod.